w3c/web-advertising/admetrics.md

 but it would not be recorded as valid in the provider's database.
 This would avoid alerting the illicit user that their fraud technique had been recognised.

-No other information would be passed between the metrics and browser provider managed instance validation servers, ensuring the user cannot be tracked.
+No other information would be passed between the **Metrics Servers** and browser provider managed instance **Validation Servers**, ensuring the user cannot be tracked.

 ## Prior Art
 *   John Wilander has proposed, and Apple's Safari and Mozilla's Firefox browsers have implemented, or are in the process of implementing, sophisticated controls over tracking cookies. "[Intelligent Tracking Prevention 2.2](https://webkit.org/blog/8828/intelligent-tracking-prevention-2-2/)"